LambdaSven/Advent-of-Code/README.md

 This solution relies on the probability of the out of bounds array values not being exactly equal to `num[j]`.
 I figure the probility is so low that it's not a problem.

-__Post Completion Clean Up__

-Not really much to do.
-Maybe change Part 2 to not rely on out of bounds (uncontrollable) inputs.
-But I'm sure the probability is very low of that happening

 # Day 5

 __Part 1__